tourlane/dynalock/README.md

 # Dynalock

-Dynalock is a distributed lock that uses dynamod db.
+Dynalock is a distributed lock that uses *DynamoDB*.

 ## Background